This post may contain affiliate links. Read our disclosure policy here.

 How to Make Chicken Caprese Salad

-- Make the vinaigrette:
+- Make the vinaigrette.

-If you’re making the white wine vinaigrette in the recipe or my Balsamic vinaigrette, make the dressing and refrigerate it for up to a week. - Cook the chicken
+If you're making the white wine vinaigrette in the recipe or my Balsamic vinaigrette, make the dressing and refrigerate it for up to a week. - Cook the chicken.

 Season the chicken breasts and cook them.
 Remove them from the pan onto a plate.
-Wait to slice them until you’re ready to plate the salad. - Assemble the salad
+Wait to slice them until you're ready to plate the salad. - Assemble the salad.

-Best Tomatoes for Chicken Caprese Salad
+Laura’s Tips for the Best Chicken Caprese Salad

 Leftovers make a terrific healthy office lunch the next day.
 The key to keeping grilled chicken salad leftovers fresh is not to toss the lettuce with the salad dressing; only drizzle what you need onto each plate.
 This way, you can save leftovers in a meal prep container, the vinaigrette in a small dressing container, which you’ll drizzle over the salad just before eating.